-- 13.2.1 The Student Discipline Committee shall hear appeals to cases of students charged with violations of The Student Code and subject to disciplinary penalties if requested by the student charged as outlined in section 13.0.
-The Committee will then make its decision following a hearing. - 13.2.2 The Student Discipline Committee when an undergraduate student is charged shall be composed of: - Two members and one alternate of the Supreme Court of the Student Government Association (or other members of the Student Government Association if Supreme Court members are not available) as designated by the President of the Student Government Association - One member of the Graduate Student Association and one alternate as designated by the President of the Graduate Student Association - Three members of the Faculty Senate and two alternates (not members of the administration other than chairpersons of academic departments) elected by the Faculty Senate Student Discipline Committee
+13.2.1 The Student Discipline Committee shall serve as the adjudication body for formal hearings and appropriate appeals.
+A panel of Committee members will convene to hear cases of students charged NMIMT Academic Affairs, Graduate Studies & Student Life|| Student Handbook Page 27 of 88 with violations of The Student Code and subject to disciplinary penalties if requested by the student charged as outlined in section 13.0.
+The hearing panel will then make its decision following a hearing.

+13.2.2 The Student Discipline Committee panel when an undergraduate student is charged shall be composed of:

+- Two members and one alternate of the Supreme Court of the Student Government Association (or other members of the Student Government Association if Supreme Court members are not available) as designated by the President of the Student Government Association - One member of the Graduate Student Association and one alternate as designated by the President of the Graduate Student Association - Three members of the Faculty Senate and two alternates (not members of the administration other than chairpersons of academic departments) elected by the Faculty Senate Student Discipline Committee

-The Student Discipline Committee when a graduate student is charged shall be composed of:
+The Student Discipline Committee panel when a graduate student is charged shall be composed of: